mrklein/openfoam-os-x/README.md

 ## January 25, 2015

-Though OpenCFD distributes Docker images for OS X, to me native compilation looks more convenient (for people who does not like compilation, there is precompiled binaries).
+Though OpenCFD distributes Docker images for OS X, to me native compilation looks more convenient (for people who does not like compilation, there are precompiled binaries).
 Installation guide is almost the same as for any other release ([OpenFOAM release & Homebrew](https://github.com/mrklein/openfoam-os-x/wiki/OpenFOAM%20release%20&%20Homebrew)),
 except: